Gentle Extractions For Troublesome Teeth

 Does Getting a tooth extraction hurt?

 The process of getting a tooth extraction will not cause your child any pain or discomfort.
 Their mouth will be completely numb during the procedure, and Dr. Burkitt uses the latest techniques and tools to provide gentle extractions at We Care Dental Care.
-We even offer sedation for kids, so your child can relax and get the dental care they need without any fear or discomfort.
+We even offer Nitrous Oxide for kids, so your child can relax and get the dental care they need without any fear or discomfort.

 How do I take care of my child after treatment?